eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 young, rapidly evolving, highest volatility, highest risk, highly speculative right now.
 Not enough history but probably low correlation to other asset classes.

-Other major asset classes include cash (that we all know), foreign currencies and valuable inventory like artwork and collectables.
+Other major asset classes include cash, foreign currencies and valuable inventory like artwork and collectables.
 There is also one more which for this scope I'm classifying as part of stocks:

 - **Real estate**: